tanmaypandey7/wheat-detection/README.md

     <a href="https://imgur.com/HkDFQ2g"><img src="https://imgur.com/HkDFQ2g.jpg" title="head" alt="head" /></a>

 I modified the code(especifically utils.datasets) so it had a 50-50 chance of creating a mixup or a mosaic image.
 This was very helpful for us as it boosted our score from 0.77->0.7769.
+UPDATE : Kaggle has recently updated the public leaderboard due to which we are now at 24th position.

 ## Training
 We trained the model for 50 epochs on Colab Pro.